mmitjansc/ur5_sensors_project/ur5_joy_control/README.md

 	$ roslaunch ur5_joy_control set_limits.launch

-By following the instructions on the screen, you can move the robot to the *max* and *min* values of X, Y and Z for each box.
-Then, to control the robot with the set workspace, launch the following
+By following the instructions on the screen, move the robot to the 4 positions of the base of each workspace box, and then set the hight of the box.
+Repeat this for as many boxes as needed.

-file:
+Then, to control the robot with the set workspace, launch the following file:

 	$ roslaunch ur5_joy_control navigate_with_limits.launch